We’re doing some work to transform our city centre

 - 37 parks will be put back in along Cuba Street.
 We’ve also made provision for better situated loading zones, drop-off points, taxi bays and bus tops.
 This includes two bays outside the Distinction Hotel big enough for two coaches or four to five cars to unload

 - An additional 41 car parks with the same parking tariffs as Cuba Street will be available in a Council owned car park on the corner of Pitt and Cuba.

 - We’re changing the configuration down Lombard, Andrew Young and Campbell Streets to create 15 parks including pick-up and drop-off parks for the child care facility and dance studio.

-Work is scheduled to start on 8 January 2018 and will be completed in staged sections through the year.
+Work started on 8 January and will be completed in staged sections through the year.

 What will this work cost?